viniciosbarretos/aws-delete-inactive-users/README.md

 # aws-delete-inactive-users
-Lambda function to delete users and access key which not used for over 90 days following CIS AWS Foundations
+Lambda function to delete users and access keys that have not been used for more than 90 days.
+This project follows CIS AWS Foundations guidelines.